mcho5235/Study-Tracker-Web-App/README.md

 This app allows users to record study sessions, track progress, and visualise completed study time.

+## 🎯 Purpose

+This project was created to help users track their study sessions and measure real productivity by focusing on completed study time.

 ## 🚀 Features

 * Add study records (subject + hours)